pranshu1921/pranshu1921/README.md

 ### Hi there 👋 I'm Pranshu Kumar

-An aspiring data scientist passionate about Data Science : I like building robust machine learning solutions for improving efficiency and performance for all domains.
+An aspiring data scientist passionate about Data Science : I contribute towards building robust machine learning solutions for improving business efficiency and customer retention for all domains.
 Strong Advocate for Innovation and Automation, and the future of AI

 - 🔭 I’m currently working on building my portfolio thorough extensive deep learning projects